Minerals – Petrified Worlds

 Textured close-up of sand and stone, shaped by time into living, flowing ripples — an abstract vision of geological transformation.

-DEFORMATION – Bali, Indonesia, 2019
+DEFORMATION – Sanur, Bali, Indonesia, 2019

-The ripples around me feel alive,
+The ripples around me feel alive.

-drawn by their own language across the surface.
+Forming their own path, drawn by their own language across the surface.

 A spirit invoked from the folds of the earth.